On definite lattices bounded by integer surgeries along knots with slice genus at most 2: Introduction

 \subsubsection{Acknowledgments.}

-MG acknowledges support from CNRS though a ``Jeunes chercheurs et jeunes chercheuses'' grant, and hospitality from the Simons Center for Geometry and Physics.
-CS was supported by NSF grant DMS-1503100.
-We would also like to thank Carlos Rito for his assistance with computations with rational cuspidal curves (which were unsuccessful and did not make it to the paper).
-The authors also thank the organizers of the July 2018 conference ``Gauge Theory and Applications'' at the University of Regensburg for their hospitality and support.\\
+We like to thank Carlos Rito for his assistance with computations with rational cuspidal curves (which were unsuccessful and did not make it to the paper).
+We also thank the organizers of the July 2018 conference ``Gauge Theory and Applications'' at the University of Regensburg for their hospitality and support.